184.108.40.206 Reconciliation Process

 Due to different information being required to reconcile FTB and CCB, reconciliation can occur at different times for each payment, depending on when this information is available.

-Example: Jack is widowed and is paid FTB by instalment and CCB by fee reduction for the period 1 July 2016 to 5 May 2017 based on an estimated ATI of $45,000.
-Jack lodges his income tax return on 1 September 2017 and his actual ATI is $38,000.
-Jack's top-up of FTB is paid by Centrelink.
-Jack's child care attendance details are provided by his approved child care service by the 4th Monday in July (when CCB reconciliation processing commences).
-As Jack's actual ATI becomes available on 1 September 2017, Centrelink notifies Jack of his CCB reconciliation and CCR annual entitlement outcomes at that time and directly credits any top-up to Jack.
+Example: Jack is paid FTB by instalment and CCB by fee reduction for the period 1 July 2016 to 5 May 2017 based on an estimated ATI of $55,000.
+Jack lodges his income tax return on 11 July 2017.
+On 20 July 2017, Centrelink receives Jack's actual ATI which is $48,000.
+Jack's FTB is reconciled and a top-up of FTB is paid by Centrelink.
+Jack's child care attendance details are provided by his approved child care service by 24 July 2017 (the 4th Monday in July when CCB reconciliation processing commences).
+Centrelink notifies Jack of his CCB reconciliation and CCR annual entitlement outcomes at that time and directly credits any top-up to Jack.

 Using CCR to offset debts